stranger-xu/digital-art-portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed by me dont use it, only for project purposes >:(